 - Have adequate lighting conducive to being awake and alert.

 - Clean up your workspace.
 A messy workspace is distracting and may consume mental energy.

 - Keep a notepad or phone list to jot things down you think of to revisit later.

 Bodily needs can compete for your attention.
 For example, if you’re hungry or thirsty, those conditions can pull attention away from the task at hand.
 To access optimal brain power, you need to set yourself up for success by addressing bodily needs before you sit down to work.
 Not only will staying hydrated help you maintain focus, but research shows it will boost your cognitive performance.

 Very simply, mindfulness is a way of thinking.
 It’s training your brain to pay attention and focus.
 It’s learning to direct your attention to what is happening in your present experience, including your mind, body, and environment.
 Mindfulness is both a state of mind and a quality that you develop through practice.

 Over time, mindful thinking becomes a habitual way of being.
 Repetitively and consistently thinking and behaving mindfully alters your brain’s form and function.
-Many studies show that with repetition, mindfulness practice can lead to long-term, lasting reduction of anxiety and worrying.
+Many studies show that with repetition, mindfulness practice can lead to a long-term, lasting reduction of anxiety and worry.

 1. Come into the present

 When you find your mind drifting from the task in front of you, bring your attention back to the present.
 At this moment, realize that you are OK.
 It’s your thoughts creating a sense of anxiety or restlessness.
 Bringing your awareness back into the now calms your amygdala and activates your thinking frontal lobe.
 A mindfulness practice called grounding brings your attention to your physical environment and puts your frontal lobe in control again.